AryToNeX/ArgoScuolaNext-API/README.md

+# Not working as of October 2019.
+Sorry.
+## I won't be updating this.

 # ArgoScuolaNext-API, build your PHP school projects with ease!

 This project was built from scratch, but it was also hugely inspired by those other APIs built over Argo ScuolaNext: